Comparing Different Forms of Vitamin C Used in Private Label Skin Care

 - 3 min read

-Vitamin C is a powerhouse ingredient in skincare, renowned for its antioxidant properties, ability to brighten skin, reduce hyperpigmentation, boost collagen production, and protect against environmental damage like UV rays and pollution.
+Vitamin C is a powerhouse ingredient in skincare, renowned for its antioxidant properties, ability to brighten skin, boost collagen production, protect against environmental damage like UV rays and pollution and can reduce hyperpigmentation (we recommend more effective ingredients for pigmentation).
 However, the pure form, L-ascorbic acid, is unstable and irritating.
 To address these issues, cosmetic chemists have developed various derivatives that offer improved stability, better penetration, and reduced irritation while still delivering many of the benefits of Vitamin C. Several of the most common forms are discussed below including advantages and disadvantages of each.

 (1) L-Ascorbic Acid (Pure Vitamin C)

 L-Ascorbic acid is the biologically active form of Vitamin C and the most researched in skincare.
 It's water-soluble and highly potent, providing strong antioxidant protection, brightening effects by inhibiting melanin production, and collagen synthesis to reduce fine lines.
 However, its instability is a major drawback—it oxidizes quickly when exposed to air, light, or heat, turning products yellow or brown and reducing efficacy.
-It requires a low pH (around 3.5) for stability, which can irritate sensitive skin, causing redness or stinging.
+It requires a low pH (around 3.5) for stability and to be able to absorb through the skin which can irritate sensitive skin, causing redness or stinging.
+It has low transdermal absorption (even at the correct pH) with some sources indicating only around 1% is absorbed which is why high concentrations are often used to be effective.

-Pros: Maximum potency; proven for brightening, anti-aging, and UV protection.
+Pros: Potency at high strengths; anti-aging, and UV protection.

-Cons: Unstable; high irritation potential; not ideal for sensitive or acne-prone skin.
+Cons: Unstable; high irritation potential; required high concentrations to be effective, not ideal for sensitive or acne-prone skin.

 (2) Ethyl Ascorbate (3-O Ethyl Ascorbic Acid)

 This derivative modifies ascorbic acid with an ethyl group, making it more stable and soluble in both water and oil.
-It penetrates the skin well and converts to L-ascorbic acid once absorbed, offering antioxidant, brightening, and collagen-boosting benefits.
+Being more oil soluble it penetrates the skin more efficiently (so lower strengths are effective) and then converts to L-ascorbic acid once absorbed, offering antioxidant, brightening, and collagen-boosting benefits.
 Studies show it may outperform ascorbyl glucoside in penetration, and it's less irritating than pure ascorbic acid.
 It's stable at a neutral pH, reducing formulation challenges.
 For these reasons this one of our preferred forms of Vitamin C and used in many of our Private Label Skin Care Products.

-Pros: Stable, non irritating, effective brightening and suitable for most skin types.
+Pros: Stable, non irritating, better absorption, effective brightening and suitable for most skin types.

 Cons: Higher cost.